Anterior Placenta in Pregnancy – Symptoms, Complications and Precautions

 Dr. Rima Sonpal (Gynecologist/Obstetrician)

-What is Anterior Placenta?
+What Is Anterior Placenta?

 The fertilised egg, which will grow to become your baby, travels along the fallopian tube and embeds itself along the uterine wall.
 The placenta forms wherever this egg is embedded, which can be at the top, sides or in the front and back wall of the uterus.
 When the egg embeds itself along the front wall of the uterus, it forms an anterior placenta.
 You will know if you have an anterior placenta pregnancy during the ultrasound scan performed around the 20th week of the pregnancy.
 An anterior placenta baby is just as safe as any other baby, as its development is not impacted in any way.
 An anterior placenta pregnancy does the job of nourishing your foetus.